-After completing its 22nd successful physics run, RHIC will be getting a brand-new house-sized particle detector.
-This new detector, known as sPHENIX - together with RHIC's newly enhanced STAR detector - will greatly advance physicists' ability to study subtle details of quark-gluon plasma - a remarkable form of matter that filled the early Universe.
-RHIC recreates tiny specks of this early-Universe particle soup thousands of times each second by colliding the nuclei of atoms at nearly the speed of light.
+In 2022, RHIC completed construction and installation of a brand-new house-sized particle detector.
+This new detector, known as sPHENIX - together with RHIC's newly enhanced STAR detector - will greatly advance physicists' ability to study subtle details of quark-gluon plasma, a remarkable form of matter that filled the early universe.
+RHIC recreates tiny specks of this early-universe particle "soup" thousands of times each second by colliding the nuclei of atoms at nearly the speed of light.

-In 2020, the DOE awarded the construction of the next generation accelerator, the Electron-Ion Collider (EIC), to BNL.
+In 2020, the DOE awarded the construction of the next-generation accelerator, the Electron-Ion Collider (EIC), to BNL.
 A collaboration between BNL and Thomas Jefferson Accelerator Laboratory, the EIC will be built by reusing one of the RHIC accelerators and the addition of an electron accelerator to allow collisions of electrons and ions, giving scientists a rare and exciting opportunity to explore and study the internal structures of atomic nuclei.
 What we learn from the EIC could power the technologies of tomorrow.

 The NASA Space Radiation Laboratory (NSRL) became operational in 2003.
 It is jointly managed by DOE's Office of Science and NASA's Johnson Space Center.
-The NSRL uses heavy ions to simulate space radiation and study the effects on biological specimens, such as cells, tissues, and DNA, as well as industrial materials.
+The NSRL uses heavy ions to simulate space radiation and study the effects on biological specimens, such as cells, tissues, and

+DNA, as well as industrial materials.
 Studies are conducted to identify materials and methods that would reduce the risks astronauts will face on future long-term space missions.